wadelau/wadelau.github.io/hanjst/hanjst-resource.md

 ### Images
 ---
-Images are recommended in innerTpl, not in main template file as th
+Images are recommended in innerTpl, not in main template file as the template contents firstly will be rendered by current browser itself.
+This will cause `404` errors due to that the paths of images are not well-organized before Hanjst is being